 U.S. officials have generally been less concerned with Russia's work, under a January 1995 contract, on an \$800 million nuclear power plant at Bushehr.
 Russia insisted that Iran sign an agreement under which Russia would reprocess the plant's spent nuclear material; that agreement was signed on February 28, 2005.
 The plant was expected to become operational in 2007, but Russia had insisted that Iran first comply with the U.N. resolutions discussed below.
 In December 2007, Russia began fueling the reactor.
 Some tests of the plant began in February 2009, but Russia appeared to delay opening it to pressure Iran on the broader nuclear issue.
-However, the plant was fueled by Russia and inaugurated on August 21, 2010, and fueling was completed by October 25, 2010.
-It is scheduled to be operational as of late January 2011.
+The plant was fueled by Russia and inaugurated on August 21, 2010, and fueling was completed by October 25, 2010.
+It was scheduled to be operational as of late January 2011, but the February 25, 2011 IAEA report said Iran has to unload the fuel from the reactor core due to a reported problem with a cooling pump.
+This could delay the plant from becoming operational for about two months.
 As part of this work, Russia has trained 1,500 Iranian nuclear engineers.